 The US Department of Commerce and the European Commission have agreed on a set of data protection principles and frequently asked questions (the "Safe Harbor Principles") to enable US companies to satisfy the "adequacy standard" requirement under EU law that protection be given to Personal Data transferred from the EU to the US.
 Company commits to adhere to the privacy principles of the Safe Harbor Program administered by the U.S. Department of Commerce.
 Information on the Safe Harbor Program can be found at the program's website http://export.gov/safeharbor.
 Consistent with its commitment to protect personal privacy, Company adheres to the following Safe Harbor

-"Company" means Ferguson Enterprises, Inc. and its divisions including all subsidiaries, such as The Stock Market and Plumbsource.
+"Company" means Ferguson Enterprises, LLC and its divisions including all subsidiaries, such as The Stock Market and Plumbsource.

 "Agent" or "Vendor" means any third party that collects or processes or otherwise uses Personal Data or "Sensitive Personal Data" solely on behalf or under the instruction of Company.